-- Number of times the ISM and E8 are updated. - Qualitative analysis of impact of advice and technical support provided to partners, industry and Government. - Number of endorsed IRAP assessors listed on cyber.gov.au. - Percentage of time cyber.gov.au, the ACSC Partnerships Portal, 24/7 Call Centre support, and ReportCyber are available. - Percentage of requests for Top Secret accreditation/certification resolved in a timely manner. - Percentage of time cryptographic key infrastructure is available.
+- Number of times the ISM and E8 are updated. - Qualitative analysis of impact of advice and technical support provided to partners, industry and Government. - Number of endorsed IRAP assessors listed on cyber.gov.au. - Percentage of requests for Top Secret assessment and authorisation resolved in a timely manner. - Percentage of time customers have access to cryptographic keying material. - Number of times cyber.gov.au is accessed and products on cyber.gov.au are downloaded.